Inviting others into Living with God

 Let’s consider an analogy.
 If you see an endless stream of humans running wildly and with abandon towards a cliff and falling off it, would you not want to shout to them that the direction they are running is toward death?

-Do you care how other believers organise themselves?
+Do you care how believers organise themselves?
 Isn’t that irrelevant?
 Isn’t it more important to save people from an impending doom?

 The Will of the Father